lepture/terminal/CONTRIBUTING.rst

 Codebase
 --------

-The codebase of Terminal is highly linted and :pep:`8` compatible, you should follow the code style.
+The codebase of Terminal is highly tested and :pep:`8` compatible, as a way to guarantee functionality and keep all code written in a good style.

+You should follow the code style, and if you add any code, please add test cases for them.

+Here are some tips to make things simple:

+* When you cloned this repo, run ``make``, it will prepare everything for you
+* Check the code style with ``make link``
+* Check the test cases with ``make test``
+* Check test coverage with ``make coverage``

 Git Help
 --------